vgmstream/vgmstream/doc/DEV.md

 ### Code quality
 There is quite a bit of code that could be improved overall, and parts can feel a bit hacked together and brittle.
 But given how niche the project is and how few contributors there are, priority is given to adding and improving formats.

-For regression testing there is a simple script that compares output of a previous version of vgmstream_cli with current.
+For regression testing there is a simple script that compares output of a previous version of vgmstream-cli with current.
 Some bugs may drastically change output when fixed (for example adjusting loops or decoding) so it could be hard to automate and maintain.
 There isn't an automated test suite at the moment, so tests are manually done as needed.

 Code is checked for leaks from time to time using detection tools, but most of vgmstream formats are quite simple and don't need to manage memory.
 It's mainly useful for files using external decoders or complex segmented/layered layout combos.
 ```